Latin Grammy Award records: Most Latin Grammys won by a male artist

-René Pérez Joglar "Residente" with 28 awards, has won more than any other male artist.
+René Pérez Joglar "Residente" with 29 awards, has won more than any other male artist.

 Most Latin Grammys won by a female artist

-Natalia Lafourcade with 14 awards is the most awarded female artist, followed by Shakira with 12 awards.
+Natalia Lafourcade with 20 awards is the most awarded female artist, followed by Shakira with 15 awards.

 Most Latin Grammys won by a group

 Calle 13 has won 22 awards, more than any other group.

+Most Latin Grammys won by a duo

+Chitãozinho & Xororó has won 7 awards, more than any other duo.

 Most Latin Grammys won by a producer

-Juan Luis Guerra with 21 awards has won more awards than any other producer.
+Edgar Barrera with 29 awards has won more awards than any other producer.

 Most Latin Grammys won by an engineer or mixer

 Thom Russo with 11 awards, has won more than any other engineer or mixer.

 Youngest Winner

-Jaden from the group Sophia is the youngest Latin Grammy winner.
-In 2022 he won Best Latin Children's Album at eight years old.
+Jaden, from the group Sophia, made history as the youngest Latin Grammy winner when he received the award for Best Latin Children's Album in 2022 at just 8 years old.
+Meanwhile, Mexican singer Yuri became the youngest artist to receive the Latin Grammy Lifetime Achievement Award, which she was honored in 2018 with at the age of 54.

 Oldest Winner

-Colombian musician Magín Díaz was awarded Best Recording Package for his album, El Orisha de la rosa at age 94 in 2017.
+Cuban born American musician Angela Alvarez was awarded Best New Artist at age 95 in 2022.